sudeepjaiswal/ASJCoreDataOperation-Swift/README.md

 # License

-`CoreDataOperation` is available under the MIT license.
+`ASJCoreDataOperation-Swift` is available under the MIT license.
 See the LICENSE file for more info.